Oh my aching back!

 My first experience with chiropractic followed an incident of low back pain due to postural strain while working for a high-tech company as Vic Weatherall, technical writer.
 My chiropractor helped me through the problem and showed me the great benefits of chiropractic treatment and its approach to care.
 When I decided to change careers, I chose chiropractic because it offered the best balance between “hands-on” work and the challenges of diagnosis and patient care.

 I graduated summa cum laude from the University of Western States (formerly Western States Chiropractic College) with my Doctor of Chiropractic degree in 1997.
 In addition, I received my Bachelor of Science degree in Human Biology in 1995 from Western States.
-My initial education includes technical diplomas in mechanical engineering technology and technical writing.

 My practice philosophy